openvinotoolkit/training_extensions/docs/source/explanation/algorithms/segmentation/semantic_segmentation.rst

     Please, note, that images should have ``.jpg`` extension and segmentation masks should be ``.png``.

-Since this format isn't handle by Datumaro we can start training by passing the training and validation data paths manually:
+Since this format isn't handled by Datumaro, we can start training by passing the training and validation data paths manually:

 .. code-block::